Ado1871/MazeGame-Java/README.md

 - Weight-based inventory system
 - Map display to see the layout of rooms and player location
 - Win condition upon reaching a specific room which has to be unlocked with a key

+## Features to be introduced

+- Combat system
+- Graphical User Interface

 ## Requirements